NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy

 Questions If you have any questions, comments, or concerns regarding the program, contact Monica Nixon, vice president for justice, equity, diversity, and inclusion.

-Associate Vice President for Student Affairs Saint Leo University -- NASPA Region III
+Assistant Vice President of Student Affairs Florida State University -- NASPA Region III